-With all the hustle and bustle of the city life, channeling your inner yogi can be the perfect way to start or end your day, or both!
-Between Baptiste, Bikram, yogalates, yoga-barre fusions, and more, we’ve rounded up a list of DC's go-to studios for when you need to breathe, stretch, namaste, and let. it. go.
+Whether you prefer Baptiste, Bikram, yogalates, or yoga-barre fusions, we’ve rounded up a list of DC's go-to studios.
 Though, we won’t judge you if you only go for the savasana.

 Found in the heart of the historic Shaw neighborhood, Yoga Shala has one mission: to offer laid-back, teacher-driven, old-school yoga classes based in classical Hatha roots.
 Whether you’re a total newbie or a yogi with a regular practice, this studio encourages all students to ask questions, laugh, and let go of their fear to try something new.
 Sweatpants, shorts, running clothes, or even last night’s pajamas are all welcome.
 Just come in, grab a mat, and get flowing — there's no judgment here.

 As the sister studio of The Yoga Shala and Dupont Circle Yoga, the focus remains the same — community, family, friends, and healthy, balanced living.
 With the ability for new students to use all three “first time” specials, Georgetown Yoga wants to make sure it’s not only a good fit for your heart and soul but also for your wallet.
 So, swing by 2805 M St. NW for a challenging (but most importantly, fun) experience.

 Down Dog Yoga rolled out its first mat in 2003 in an old Georgetown garage.
 Now, Washingtonians can flock to any of four locations throughout the DC area to get their hot yoga fix.
 Specializing in fast-paced Power yoga flows, you'll get your heart rate up in a room heated to a cozy, 95º, so don’t forget your water bottle.
 But if you need to slow things down and reset, they also offer a meditative Relax + Renew practice.
 Fitt Tip: keep an eye on their schedule, they regularly host Flow for $5 classes that are taught by new teachers still getting into the groove of things.